josuerodcat90/SocialMediaClone-MERN-Server/README.md

-# Task App with MERN + GraphQL and Material UI
+# Blog App with MERN + GraphQL and Material UI